mickymich/mickymich.github.io/index.md

 # Brave

- Here is my :rocket: and
+ Here is my 🚀 and
- here is my :aerial_tramway: and here is my 🗼
+ here is my 🚡 and here is my 🗼

- here is my Brave :lion:
+ here is my Brave 🦁

 A magic Browser for my favourite Movie is currently being built here!
 If you want to learn about my Movie Browser you can click on this link [Brave](https://brave.com/?ref=sma268)